Elizabeth Kenny: Early life

 Elizabeth Kenny was born in Warialda, New South Wales, on 20 September 1880, to the Australian-born Mary Kenny, née Moore, and Michael Kenny, a farmer from Ireland.

-She was called Lisa by her family.
-Kenny was home schooled by her mother, and only received a few years of formal education when living at Headington Hill, near Nobby.
-She claimed in Who's Who in Australia to have attended St Ursulas College near Guyra, but this has never been verified.
+Called "Lisa" by her family, Kenny was home schooled by her mother, and only received a few years of formal education when living at Headington Hill, near Nobby.
+She said in Who's Who in Australia she had attended St Ursulas College near Guyra, but this has never been verified.
 At the age of 17, she broke her wrist in a fall from a horse.
 Her father took her to Aeneas McDonnell, a medical doctor in Toowoomba, where she remained during her convalescence.
 While there, Kenny studied McDonnell's anatomy books and model skeleton.
 This began a lifelong association with McDonnell, who became her mentor and advisor.
 Kenny later confirmed that she became interested in how muscles worked while convalescing from her accident.
 Instead of using a model skeleton, available for medical students only, she made her own.
 After her time with McDonnell, Kenny was certified by the Secretary of Public Instruction as a teacher of religious instruction and taught Sunday School in Rockfield.
 Having become a self-taught pianist, she listed herself as a "teacher of music" and did so a few hours a week.

 In 1907, at the age of 27, Kenny returned to Guyra, New South Wales, first living with her grandmother and then with her cousin Minnie Bell.
 Whilst living with her cousin she had success as a broker of agricultural sales between Guyra farmers and northern markets in Brisbane.
 After that she worked in the kitchen in Scotia, a local midwife's cottage hospital and the local Dr. Harris gave her a letter of recommendation.
 With some savings from her brokerage work she paid a local tailor to make her a nurse's uniform.
 With that and the observations she had made at Scotia and under Dr. Harris, she returned to Nobby to offer her services as a Medical and Surgical Nurse.

 During this period of her life she was entitled to describe herself as a Nurse even though there are no verified records of her undertaking any formal nurse training or possessing nursing qualifications.
 Kenny earned the title Sister while nursing on transport ships that carried soldiers to and from Australia and England during the First World War.
-In Britain and Commonwealth countries, "Sister" as a title of courtesy applies not only to members of a religious order but to a more highly qualified nurse, one grade below "Matron".
+In Britain and Commonwealth countries, Sister applies to senior more qualified nurse, one grade below "Matron".